martinvonz/jj/docs/glossary.md

 ## View

-A view is a snapshot of branches and their targets, anonymous heads, and working-copy commits.
+A view is a snapshot of bookmarks and their targets, anonymous heads, and working-copy commits.
 The anonymous heads define which commits are [visible](#visible-commits).